StianWiu/TwitchRec/README.md

 In order to edit the code you will need to go into the [index.ts](https://github.com/Pignuuu/twitch-recorder/blob/main/index.ts) file and code there.

-Then to compile it into javascript run
+Then to compile it into javascript

 ```bash
 $ npm run tsc